 PBS may use historic data, lump sum costs, square footage costs, or a combination to provide cost estimating based on the understanding of the project and facility.
 As requirements are further defined and phases of a project are completed, the range of accuracy of the SCE will improve.

-Regions receive WRs/RWAs in RETA since all federal customers are required to use eRETA to send all WR/RWA information to GSA.
-WR/RWA information from non-federal customers is received through the regional RWA Manager as non-Federal customers cannot use eRETA.
+Regions receive WRs/RWAs in RETA since all Federal customers are required to use eRETA to send all WR/RWA information to GSA.
+WR/RWA information from non-Federal customers is received through the regional RWA Manager as non-Federal customers cannot use eRETA.

 No, accepting an RWA funded with expired funds that was submitted by a customer agency but never officially accepted by PBS violates the Recording Act (31 U.S.C. § 1501).
 The Recording Act (31 U.S.C. § 1501) states that an amount shall be recorded as an obligation only when supported by written evidence of a binding agreement between two agencies that was executed before the end of the period of availability for obligation of the appropriation or fund used for specific goods to be delivered, real property to be bought or leased, or work or service to be provided.
 Since PBS did not sign and accept the RWA during the period of availability of the funds, there is no binding agreement or basis for the customer agency to obligate the funds.
-If the customer agency continues to desire the project, the customer agency should submit a new RWA using funds that are currently available for new obligations.
+If the customer agency continues to desire the project, the customer agency should submit an RWA using funds that are currently available for new obligations.
 However, under rare circumstances, expired funding should and can be used.
 Should you have any questions regarding those circumstances, please contact your respective Regional RWA Manager.

 Yes, PBS can accept phased RWAs, but each phase must include a discrete and fully functional project deliverable and be fully funded at the time the RWA is accepted.